 I generally find Word to be fine, but lackluster as a writing tool.
 That said, it’s superior as an editor.
 Yes, if you’re using the desktop version of Word, you must literally share the file.
 Archaic.
 But the upside is the delightful ‘Track Changes’ tool under the Review menu.

 Track Changes create a column on the right side of the document, organizing and listing any edits.
-This includes deleting or adding text, updating any existing text, new formatting, and provides the opportunity for in document notation.
+This includes deleting or adding text, updating any existing text, new formatting, and providing the opportunity for in-document notation.

 The notes (called ‘Comments’) allow you and your editors/proofreaders to make changes and have a conversation within the document, making nothing permanent.
 The file will be a true living document, and the flow of ideas can run back and forth until you settle on phrasing, organization, and other elements of the design of the manuscript.
 If you like a change or have acted on a comment, they can be ‘Accepted’ to remove them from the running list of Track Changes and keep the interface nice and clean.